lordvojta/TestNodemailer/README.md

-# Test email connection and send testemail with nodemailer
+# Test email connection and send test email with nodemailer